 They believe that they have no control over their thoughts or emotions.
 They see these symptoms as merely a continuation of the trauma itself as though there will never be a separation between the incident and them.

-Nonetheless, as with many diagnoses, it is quite often inappropriately applied to those with lesser symptoms or other disorders.
+Nonetheless, as with many diagnoses, and misdiagnosis, it is quite often inappropriately applied to those with lesser symptoms or other disorders.
 It can also be unskillfully treated, resulting in the symptoms worsening and becoming chronic and refractory to change.

 Patients that are inaccurately diagnosed, and then told that they have PTSD, will cling to the diagnosis as though it defines and determines their future.
 It is not a difficult diagnosis to make, and, yet, instances abound of it being inaccurately diagnosed.